Kouboubia, Fez, Morocco; book vendors and scribes tower

 • American Craft Council

 For decades, the ACC has worked to be the primary advocate in the US for the field of contemporary American Craft art.
 Its focus is on major craft shows and its glossy membership publication.
 The jewel in its crown, however, was the library at its headquarters in NYC.
-In 2010 the ACC moved out of NYC to Minnesota, but hopes to make its library's holding accessible on line in the future.
+In 2010 the ACC moved out of NYC to Minnesota due to financial limitations,

 • American Tapestry Alliance